Sogdia: Saka and Kushan periods (146 BC–260 AD)

 Head of a Saka warrior, as a defeated enemy of the Yuezhi, from Khalchayan, northern Bactria, 1st century BCE.

-Finally Sogdia was occupied by nomads when the Sakas overran the Greco-Bactrian kingdom around 145 BC, soon followed by the Yuezhi, the nomadic predecessors of the Kushans.
-From then until about 40 BC the Yuezhi tepidly minted coins imitating and still bearing the images of the Greco-Bactrian kings Eucratides I and Heliocles I.
+Finally, Sogdia was occupied by nomads when the Sakas overran the Greco-Bactrian kingdom around 145 BCE, soon followed by the Yuezhi, the nomadic predecessors of the Kushans.
+From then until about 40 BCE, the Yuezhi tepidly minted coins imitating and still bearing the images of the Greco-Bactrian kings Eucratides I and Heliocles I.

-The Yuezhis were visited in Transoxiana by a Chinese mission, led by Zhang Qian in 126 BC, which sought an offensive alliance with the Yuezhi against the Xiongnu.
-Zhang Qian, who spent a year in Transoxiana and Bactria, wrote a detailed account in the Shiji, which gives considerable insight into the situation in Central Asia at the time.
+The Yuezhis were visited in Transoxiana by a Chinese mission led by Zhang Qian in 126 BCE, which sought an offensive alliance with the Yuezhi against the Xiongnu.
+Zhang Qian, who spent a year in Transoxiana and Bactria, wrote a detailed account in the Shiji, which provides considerable insight into the situation in Central Asia at the time.
 The request for an alliance was denied by the son of the slain Yuezhi king, who preferred to maintain peace in Transoxiana rather than seek revenge.

 A Yuezhi (left) fighting a Sogdian behind a shield (right), Noin-Ula carpet, 1st century BC/AD.